altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 The following sections explain some supported use cases using the **Agilex™ 5 E-Series Universal** virtual platform.

-**Note:** The instructions in each of the use case shows how this can be exercised in a Simics environment apart for the HPS Baseline System Example Design, but these can also be exercise from the Simics environment inside of the HPS Baseline System Example Design.
+**Note:** The instructions in each of the use case shows how this can be exercised in a Simics environment apart for the HPS Baseline System Example Design, but these can also be exercise from the Simics framework inside of the HPS Baseline System Example Design.
 For this last case, you can modify the **\*.simics** target scripts provided inside of the HPS Baseline System Example Design (below **simics/linux/** directory) as indicated in the use case description or create a new target script and call  it from the **runsimics.sh** script.

 The preconditions required to execute them are listed in the following section.

 #### Simulation Setup

-Consider that the Intel Simics Simulator for Altera® FPGAs Simulator has been installed on a Linux System and the output binaries generated from [Build Instructions - HPS Baseline System Example Design 2.0 Baseline](#build-instructions-hps-baseline-system-example-design-20) section are already available.
+Consider that the Intel Simics Simulator for Altera® FPGAs Simulator has been installed on a Linux System and the output binaries generated from [Build Instructions for HPS Baseline System Example Design](#build-instructions-for-hps-baseline-system-example-design) section are already available.

 1\.
 Create a project directory under the Intel Simics Simulator installation directory (Assuming it is **SimicsInstallDir**):